Skip to main content

 7 mentions Positive Neutral Negative

-• “With the amount of documents in the game, especially in the second case, I would've liked there to have been a less buggy way for me to flick through them all while trying to piece together my conclusions.”
+• “With the amount of documents in the game, especially in the second case, I would have liked a less buggy way to flick through them while trying to piece together my conclusions.”

-• “Story and cases/characters were good but glitches held it back.”
+• “Story and cases/characters were good, but glitches held the game back.”

 • optimization